barnerburner/TidyDataProject/CodeBook.md

 ---

 ## Project Description
-This project takes accelerometer data from multiple files in the Human Activity Recognition Using Smartphones Data set from UC Irvine, and turns a selection of it into a single, tidy output.
+This project takes accelerometer data from multiple files in UC Irvine's Human Activity Recognition Using Smartphones Data set (UCIHAR), and turns a selection of it into a single, tidy output.

 ##Study design and data processing

-The raw data was collected from Samsung Galaxy S smartphone accelerometers and subsequently processed into the text files used for this project.
+The raw data was collected from the embedded accelerometer and gyroscope in Samsung Galaxy S II smartphones, pre-processed, and turned into the text files used for this project.
 [More on the Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 ##Creating the tidy datafile